byterubpay/byterub-site/_posts/2017-06-18-logs-for-the-Community-meeting-held-on-2017-06-18.md

 **\<ally>** that
 **\<vdo>** +1 to that
 **\<vdo>** monero is against crypto marketing imho
-**\<sgp\_>** You may notice this meeting is the Monero Community meeting, not the Monero Marketing meeting.
+**\<sgp\_>** You may notice this meeting is the ByteRub Community meeting, not the ByteRub Marketing meeting.
 So, this shouldn’t be incredibly shocking to anyone here.
 **\<rehrar>** the slack and irc are relayed into each other  as other channels
 **\<serhack>** oh good!
-**\<sgp\_>** Monero Community will continue marketing efforts (in a way, we will be marketing Kovri to other cryptocurrencies, even if we are only suggesting an improvement to their technology).
+**\<sgp\_>** ByteRub Community will continue marketing efforts (in a way, we will be marketing Kovri to other cryptocurrencies, even if we are only suggesting an improvement to their technology).
 **\<Diffusive>** i don't feel slack is nice for a privacy project xD
 **\<rehrar>** I'm looking into Matter Most Diffusive
 **\<rehrar>** open source version